MachineLemonade/docs/v0.11/pricing.md

 ## Enterprise Pricing

-Astronomer Enterprise is priced via an annual licensing fee.
-You'll get access to the entire source code that powers Astronomer and pay us a flat fee for unlimited workers and Airflow deployments on your Kubernetes cluster.

-For a breakdown of the components that come with that license, check out our [Platform Overview](https://www.astronomer.io/docs/overview/) page.

 If you're interested in Enterprise and haven't already talked to us, reach out to start a trial [here](https://www.astronomer.io/enterprise/#request).